raulmisra1011/DSA/README.md

 # DSA
-Goal : Important Concept to be used while coding
+Goal is to note down important concept to be used while coding, and complete interviewbit multiple times to remember the concept of coding.